luohaoliu/interview-question-practice/SQL_question_practice.md

 SQL Syntax

 A database most often contains one or more tables.
 Each table is identified by a name.
-Table contain records (i.e. rows) with data.
+Table contain records (rows) with data.